 12. Should My Baby Boy Be Circumcised?

-Along with breastfeeding and bottle-feeding, this is another extremely controversial topic.
-Choosing whether to circumcise your baby boy is a big decision to make during pregnancy.
-At hospitals, they usually perform this procedure 24-hours after birth, but you could also go to a mohel and have it done at your home or a clinic.
+Along with breastfeeding and bottle-feeding, this is another highly controversial topic.
+Choosing whether to circumcise your baby boy is a big decision during pregnancy.
+Hospitals usually perform this procedure 24 hours after birth, but you could also go to a mohel and have it done at your home or a clinic.
 Circumcision, the surgical removal of the foreskin that covers the tip of the penis, has multiple pros and cons.
-According to AAP, they don’t go as far as recommending the procedure for all newborn boys.
-However, one of their latest policy statement’s acknowledges that the health benefits of circumcision outweigh the risks of the procedure.
-This is a personal decision for you and your partner to make.
-Do your research and decide what you think is best for your son.

 13. Who Will Be My Child’s Pediatrician?